 Nature lovers will want to make sure to add the Botanic Gardens to their list of places to visit in Denver.
 This massive park occupies 23 acres right in the heart of Denver, creating a green oasis in the middle of a booming city.

 Comprised of over 45 different gardens, there’s a whole lot to see here.
 In total, there are well over 30,000 different plants!
 This is definitely one of the top Denver attractions and a place you won’t want to miss when visiting the city.

 There’s so much to see and do here that you can easily spend an entire day exploring the gardens and the greater Cheesman Park where they’re located.

-6. Sporting Venues
+6. Visit the Sporting Venues

 Denver and my hometown of Detroit are the only places where you can see basketball, football, hockey, and baseball all right downtown.

 Denver is home to the Broncos (NFL), Rockies (MLB), Nuggets (NBA), and Avalanche (NHL).
-The Broncos play at Mile High, with eight regular season games between September and January.
+The Broncos play at Mile High, with eight regular-season games between September and January.

 Both the Nuggets and the Avs play their home games at the Pepsi Center.
 The regular season for both sports lasts from October to April, so there are plenty of chances to catch a game during the fall and winter.

 The Rockies play at Coors Field and have home games very often in the spring and summer months.
 Whichever team you see, checking out a game is definitely one of the top things to do in downtown Denver.

-7. Union Station
+7. Explore Union Station